What an Estate Planning Attorney Assists With

 - Provide support for loved ones who may not be able to handle large sums of money or need future financial protection

 - Include life insurance, disability income insurance and long-term care insurance to help cover your expenses if you become disabled or severely ill

 - Include the transfer instructions for your business due to a retirement, disability or death

 - Be an evolving process that is updated throughout your lifetime

 Estate planning is for every adult, at any life phase.
 You can begin with the basics, like term life insurance and a will, and develop your planning as your estate grows.
 A skilled attorney can provide the guidance you need in accordance with the law, and ensure all documents are properly prepared.

 Without an estate plan, your money and property will be distributed according to state probate laws.
 Creating a will and trust ensure that your assets will be divided as you want them to be.

 Contact Kepple Law Today!

-Kepple Law works with clients and their businesses in the communities of Peoria, Pekin, East Peoria, Morton, and Washington.
+Kepple Law Group, LLC works with clients and their businesses in the communities of Peoria, Pekin, East Peoria, Morton, and Washington.
 Our professional attorneys are to here to help you with this vital step in your family’s future security.
 Contact us today to discuss your unique legal needs.